- Radiation Therapist

 Typically, a radiation therapist's job is to explain treatment plans to the patient and answer questions related to their diagnosis and treatment procedures.
 A radiation therapist is also responsible for protecting the patients and themselves from improper exposure to radiation.
 It is a radiation therapist job to determine the exact location of the area requiring treatment and operate the machine to treat the patient with radiation.

 The job duties of a radiation therapist also include monitoring the patient to check for unusual reactions to the treatment and keep detailed records of treatment.
 A radiation therapist is an inevitable part of the dedicated team of healthcare professionals who are specialists in their own area and work together to treat cancer and other diseases using radiation.
+So how to become a radiation therapist and what does it takes to become one?

 A radiation therapist is responsible for managing various things such as ensuring the radiation-related services are provided within the hospital at all times.
 A radiation therapist's job is to be responsible for the smooth, efficient, and cost-effective running of radiation therapy.
 A radiation therapist's job is to maximise flexibility, teamwork, and innovative working practices.
 A radiation therapist must ensure that efficient use of therapy resources are applied.